The Perfecting of Howard Roark

 Roark knows there is some important difference between the dean and himself.
 He tags it “the principle behind the dean” and thinks of in terms of a central impulse, like a theme in a building, rather than in philosophical or psychological terms.
 But he forgets the issue, which is the most crucial of his life, in terms of both his self-realization and his place in society, when he sees the setting sun’s rays on a stringcourse of limestone!

 This is typical of Roark early on.
-He is so marvelously first-handed that he has trouble attending to aspects of social life that he needs to, aspects like why he receives the reaction he does and why people build incompetent buildings, and what it is that is the motor of his own life.
+He is so marvelously first-handed that he has trouble attending to aspects of social life that he needs to, aspects like why he receives the reaction he does and why people build incompetent buildings, and the quality that all people he likes have.
 The principle behind the dean would have been something most intelligent people would have figured out in an hour if they thought about it.
 And they would have thought about it as teenagers (although not as systematically as Roark eventually does).
 It takes Roark another 16 years to get around to the matter.

 Roark gains in insight during the novel, and these insights engender changes in his personality, if not his fundamental premises (unlike Joseph Knecht’s insights in The Glass Bead Game).
 For example, Roark learns that he is a religious man in his own way from of all people, Ellsworth Toohey, via Hopton Stoddard.
 This revelation of Roark to himself moves him considerably and surely adds a much-needed degree of self-consciousness to his character.
 Presumably it is this knowledge that enables him to build a temple.